joomla-framework/cache/docs/v1-to-v2-update.md

 ### Memcached Adapter

 A configured `Memcached` instance must be injected to the Memcached adapter now as its first constructor parameter.

+### Redis Adapter

+A configured `Redis` instance must be injected to the Redis adapter now as its first constructor parameter.